knewplay/book-programming-essential/Appendix/tools.md

 ## Unix
 It is so common to hear or read "Unix" in thn the field of programming, the Unix OS will sometimes be mentioned.

+Add link to more history reading

 ## Shell
 talk about shell,  commonly used shells bash csh, zsh, powershell

 ## File system navigation

+The working directory is the current directory or folder in which a user is actively working within a file system.
+It is the default location where a command or program will execute and search for files unless a specific file path is provided.

+The working directory is important when working with files because it determines the context in which file operations take place.
+When you create, modify, or access a file without specifying a specific path, the operating system assumes that the file is located within the working directory.
+This allows for relative file referencing, making it easier to work with files within a specific project or directory structure.

+The working directory helps maintain organization and streamline file management.
+It ensures that related files and resources are easily accessible and allows for the execution of commands or programs without explicitly specifying the full file path.
+By understanding and utilizing the concept of the working directory, users can navigate through the file system more efficiently and perform file operations with greater ease.

 ## File manipulation